Flourishing Jerusalem Architecture During the British Mandate Period

 Located near the Old City at the bottom of Agron Street, the Palace Hotel was developed in 1929 at the urging of the Supreme Muslim Council to showcase Arab culture.
 The hotel was one of the most luxurious buildings in Jerusalem, and it displayed a mix of Greco-Roman, Renaissance, Gothic, Romanesque, neo-Moorish and Mamluk elements.

 Spiraling upkeep costs caused the Palace Hotel to close; it then served as British administrative and military offices and, after 1948, housed Israel’s Ministry of Industry and Trade for many years.
-After falling into disrepair, the property was purchased by the Reichmann family and is now being rebuilt as a five-star Waldorf Astoria hotel and condominiums, retaining much of its original architectural refinements.
+After falling into disrepair, the property was purchased by the Reichmann family and was rebuilt as a five-star Waldorf Astoria hotel and condominiums, retaining much of its original architectural refinements.

 The King David Hotel

 The King David Hotel was opened in 1931.
 Swiss interior decorator Hofschmidt was charged with the mandate of creating an atmosphere suggestive of the time of King David, with a high-ceilinged, marble-floored lobby, and Egyptian, Assyrian, Hittite, Phoenician and Greek motifs in public areas.

 Toward the end of the British mandate, the hotel’s southern wing served as the British administrative and military center.
 In July 1946, a bomb was placed there by a member of the Etzel (Irgun Tzva’i Le’umi) movement.
 The Etzel’s phone call warning the British to evacuate the building went unheeded, and 91 people were killed when the entire southern wing was destroyed.
 After Jerusalem was reunited in 1967, the hotel was renovated and expanded.